Atonement100/tiger-zone/README.md

 The former will compile everything necessary for a local game, while the latter will do the same but for connecting to a remote server.

+Tests will require a JUnit installation and all tests can be built with the following command.

+    javac *Test.java

 ## Usage
 The local game takes in no arguments, and can simply be run with: